Comedy With Heart: Hardball Shows Us a Real, Contemporary Father-son Relationship

 A recent study by Viacom of 8,000 dads across 22 countries found today’s fathers are more emotionally attached, embracing greater responsibility and investing in children’s learning than ever before.

 Now, we’re beginning to see this positive representation of fatherhood reflected on screen.

 In Australia, the praise for the cartoon blue-heeler Bandit in Ludo Studio’s recent animation Bluey is a poignant example of how genuine portrayals of “modern dads” are being recognised and celebrated in kids’ TV.

 There’s more to look forward to in this space.
-Upcoming live-action, fish-out-of-water comedy, Hardball, begins this April on the ABC.
+Live-action, fish-out-of-water comedy, Hardball is on the ABC.
 With it comes a father-son relationship with a lot of heart.

 The series begins with Mikey’s daddy scoring a rugby league contract in Australia.
 Daddy upends their lives in New Zealand, plonking them in Western Sydney.
 Mikey starts at his new school mid-term and at lunchtime on day one, he discovers the ultra-competitive, schoolyard game of handball.